100 West Lafayette St

 Upon his death, Reddick’s will be stipulated that his home should become Ottawa’s first free public library.
 In addition, he provided a substantial endowment for its maintenance.
 The Reddick Mansion thus served as Ottawa’s Public Library from 1888-1975.

 The Reddick Mansion Association was formed in 1975 to preserve, restore, and maintain this gem of Midwestern architecture.
-Tours are available Wednesday through Monday from 11-3.
-The last tour begins at 2.
+Tours are available Friday through Monday at 11 am & 1 pm.
 For additional information, call 815-433-6100 or visit www.reddickmansion.org.